 - Nicotine gum.
 Another safe and easy over the counter smoking cessation tool is nicotine gum.
 This also is available with different dosages of nicotine.
 As the gum is chewed, a small dose of nicotine is released and absorbed by the tissues of your mouth and released into the bloodstream.
 Each piece of gum is chewed for roughly 30 minutes.
 Shortly after starting, a tingly sensation accompanied by peppery taste is noticed and the gum is pinched between the cheek and the gums.
 After the initial tingling stops, chew again until the peppery taste is noticed again and pinch the gum in a different area of the mouth.
 This is repeated until the nicotine is gone from the gum.
 Some possible side effects are: dizziness, upset stomach, jaw muscle aches and mouth ulcers.
 After talking to your doctor or pharmacist, make sure you read and understand the directions thoroughly before use.

 - Nicotine lozenges.
 Very similar to nicotine gum, nicotine lozenges release nicotine that is absorbed by the tissues of the mouth, are released into the bloodstream and thus help you stop smoking.
 Shortly after the lozenge is placed in the mouth a strong nicotine flavor is noticed.
 At this point the lozenge is pinched between the cheek and the gums until the nicotine flavor passes.
 Sucking is resumed and the cycle repeats until the lozenge is gone.
 Nicotine lozenges are readily available without prescription from most pharmacies.
 Some side affects are: dizziness, indigestion, flatulence,insomnia, headache and coughing.
 Read directions carefully and do not take nicotine lozenges without first talking to a physician or pharmacist.
+After you’ve spoken with them, you can find options like GoodSense Mint Nicotine Lozenges at Amazon.

 Common Prescription Nicotine Replacement Drugs